Derek Carr Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Season Stats

-- Carr has 2,826 passing yards (314.0 ypg) to lead Las Vegas, completing 67.7% of his throws and tossing 15 touchdown passes with eight interceptions this season.

-- He has tacked on 52 rushing yards on 25 carries, averaging 5.8 yards per game.
+- He's also carried the ball 25 times for 52 yards, averaging 5.8 yards per game.

-- The Raiders have thrown the football in 62.6% of their plays from scrimmage this year while staying on the ground 37.4% of the time.
-This offensive attack ranks 19th in the NFL in points scored.
+- The Raiders, who rank 19th in the NFL in points scored, have dropped back to pass 62.6% of the time while running the ball 37.4% of the time.

 - Carr accounts for 54.4% of his team's red zone plays, with 49 of his 347 pass attempts coming from inside the opponent's 20-yard line.